remyxai/VQASynth/README.md

 ## Contributing

 We welcome contributions of all kinds.
-If you're interested in helping with VGASynth, please read our CONTRIBUTING file for more information on how to get started.
+If you're interested in helping with VQASynth, please read our CONTRIBUTING file for more information on how to get started.

 ## License